paulsunday/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Wriing a script that prints the result of POWER divided by DIVIDE Writing a script that displays the result of BREATH to the power LOVE Wrote a script that converted a number from base 2 to base 10
+Wriing a script that prints the result of POWER divided by DIVIDE Writing a script that displays the result of BREATH to the power LOVE Wrote a script that converted a number from base 2 to base 10 Create a script that prints all possible combinations of two letters, except oo